History of Amazon: 21st century

 According to sources, Amazon did not expect to make a profit for four to five years.
 This comparatively slow growth caused stockholders to complain that the company was not reaching profitability fast enough to justify their investment or even survive in the long term.
-In 2001, the dot-com bubble burst destroyed many e-companies in the process, but Amazon survived and moved forward beyond the tech crash to become a huge player in online sales.
+In 2001, the dot-com bubble burst, destroying many e-companies in the process, but Amazon survived and moved forward beyond the tech crash to become a huge player in online sales.
 The company finally turned its first profit in the fourth quarter of 2001: $0.01 (i.e., 1¢ per share), on revenues of more than $1 billion.
 This profit margin, though extremely modest, proved to skeptics that Bezos' unconventional business model could succeed.

-2010s to present

 In 2011, Amazon had 30,000 full-time employees in the US, and by the end of 2016, it had 180,000 employees.

 In 2014, Amazon launched the Fire Phone.
 The Fire Phone was meant to deliver media streaming options but the venture failed, resulting in Amazon registering a $170 million loss.
 This would also lead to the Fire Phone production being stopped the following year.
 In August of the same year, Amazon would finalize the acquisition of Twitch, a social video gaming streaming site, for $970 million.
 This new acquisition would be integrated into the game production division of Amazon.

 In June 2017, Amazon announced that it would acquire Whole Foods, a high-end supermarket chain with over 400 stores, for $13.4 billion.
 The acquisition was seen by media experts as a move to strengthen its physical holdings and challenge Walmart's supremacy as a brick and mortar retailer.
 This sentiment was heightened by the fact that the announcement coincided with Walmart's purchase of men's apparel company Bonobos.
 On August 23, 2017, Whole Foods shareholders, as well as the Federal Trade Commission, approved the deal.

-In September 2017, Amazon announced plans to locate a second headquarters in a metropolitan area with at least a million people.
+In September 2016, Amazon announced plans to locate a second headquarters in a metropolitan area with at least a million people.
 Cities needed to submit their presentations by October 19, 2017, for the project called HQ2.
 The $5 billion second headquarters, starting with 500,000 square feet and eventually expanding to as much as 8 million square feet, may have as many as 50,000 employees.
 In 2017, Amazon announced it would build a new downtown Seattle building with space for Mary's Place, a local charity in 2020.